blackbaud/skyux1/js/sky/src/templating/docs/demo.md

 ### Template settings ###

  - `bb-template` &mdash; The tokenized string that represents the template.
-Tokens use the {n} notation where n is the ordinal of the item to replace the token.
+Tokens use the `{n}` notation where n is the ordinal of the item to replace the token.
-  - `bb-template-item` &mdash;
+  - `bb-template-item` &mdash; An attribute that specifies an element to be placed in the template, where the `nth` template item is placed at the `{n}` location in the template.